-The expansion vessel is usually fitted with a Schrader valve.
-This is the kind of valve that’s found on car and bike tyres.
-A tyre pressure gauge can be used to check the pressure in the expansion vessel.
-If the pressure is too low (the optimum pressure is 1 bar or 15 psi), a foot pump or handheld pump can be used to add pressure.
+The expansion vessel usually has a Schrader valve.
+This is the kind of air valve on bike and car tyres.
+You can use a tyre pressure gauge to check the pressure in the expansion vessel.
+If the pressure is too low (the optimum pressure is 1 bar or 15 psi), you can add pressure with a foot pump or a handheld pump.
 Water coming out of the Schrader valve is a good indication that the diaphragm inside the valve has a puncture.
-In this case, the expansion vessel will need to be replaced.
+In this case, a replacement expansion vessel is necessary.

 If it’s not the boiler…

-If there is no evidence that the boiler and any of its components are faulty, then the leak is likely to be concealed, e.g., if pipes run under floorboards or within walls.
+If there is no evidence that the boiler and any of its components are faulty, then the leak is probably somewhere else in the house.
+It could be under floorboards or within walls.